viks8dm/basic_algorithms_python/explanation_7.md

 ### Implementation

-All operations use simple tree-traversal approach.
+* All operations use simple tree-traversal approach.
+* Search, insert, split & lookup operations use Trie data structure

 ### Efficiency

-Time efficiency is O(n) at most since a find operation traverses through the entire data-set.
+* Time complexity is O(n), since in worst case senario, search and insert operations take time equal to length of url being searched for.

+* Space complexity is also O(n), since full length of path to be search for will have to be traversed.